 What does the Initiative do?

-Would sales of psilocybin mushrooms be taxed?
+Would retail sales of psilocybin be taxed?

-Under the Initiative, psilocybin mushrooms would be regulated as a foodstuff, and therefore may be subject to local sales tax, depending on the form in which the mushrooms are sold.
-For example, whole psilocybin mushrooms would not be subject to sales tax, however, a dietary supplement containing psilocybin mushrooms would be subject to sales tax (as is the case with all dietary supplements).
-Psilocybin mushrooms intended for religious/spiritual or medical/therapeutic use would be exempt from sales tax.
+Retail sales of psilocybin would not be subject to an excise tax, but certain types of psilocybin products packaged for retail sale would be subject to local sales taxes.
+As iIn the case of State-legal, adult-use cannabis sales in California, high excise tax rates have deterred consumers from purchasing cannabis legally, diverting sales to the illegal market.
+The Initiative deliberately prohibits imposing an excise tax on psilocybin, in order to incentivize consumers to purchase from regulated, licensed retailers.
+Under the Initiative, psilocybin mushrooms would be regulated as a foodstuff, the same as ordinary agriculturally-produced mushrooms, so they may be subject to local sales taxes, depending on the form in which the mushrooms are sold.
+For example, a dietary supplement containing psilocybin mushrooms would likely be subject to sales tax (as is the case with most ordinary dietary supplements).
+Psilocybin intended for religious/spiritual or medical/therapeutic use, or sold as a raw agricultural product, would be exempt from sales tax.

 What is the estimated fiscal impact of the Initiative?

 The Legislative Analyst’s Office at the California Legislature will soon publish a Fiscal Impact Estimate Report which discusses the effects of the Initiative on State and local governments.
 The Fiscal Impact Estimate Report published for the previous 2020 Initiative is not an accurate estimate of the impact of the current 2022 Initiative, as the language of the current Initiative differs significantly from the previous Initiative.
 The report will be made available at the website of the Office of the Attorney General.

 Would I need to visit a dispensary to purchase psilocybin?